 Again, your only option is the Business plan at $8,868.
 So, if your agency has more than 3 people managing social and doing community management, or if your customer support team has more than 3 agents answering questions on social media, you’re shelling out serious cash.
 (The more affordable Agorapulse Premium plan is only $199 a month or $1,908 a year.)

 - You’re an agency.

 Even if you’re a small agency and can handle the user/profile limits of the Professional and Team plans, you are going to need features only available on the Business plan.
 Those include: a content approval workflow, labeling outgoing posts, automated moderation rules, saved replies, automatically emailing reports to clients every week or month, team response time to customer’s questions, and more.
-That’s going to cost you $7,200.
-(All those features are available on Agorapulse’s Premium plan.
+That’s going to cost you $8,868 up front.
+(BTW – All those features are available on Agorapulse’s Premium plan.
+For an initial investment of $199.
 Plus, you have the option to enroll in our free agency-specific Agency Love program.)

 - You have a very active social media presence.